bsotomayorg/UACh-MIN-Graph_NLP/README.md

 **Learning Objectives**

-TODO
+At the end of this course, you will learn about the followings:

++ Introductory concepts about Graph Theory (GT) and its applications.
++ Create, analyze, and visualize networks created using NetworkX module.
++ Caracterize and compare networks using properties of network's topology.
++ Using traditional centrality metrics and distinguish between them for practical applications.
++ Performing analyzes for networks which changes across time (longitudinal analyses).

 **Prerequisites**

-It requires intermediate experience in Python or other programming languages plus basic notions of linear algebra.
+It requires experience in Python using NumPy and Matplotlib or other similar packages or programming languages.
+Basic notions of linear algebra are desirable.

 **References**